YaroslavHorbachov/finalapi/README.md

-In order to deploy the project on your personal computer,you need <strong>node and npm</strong>.<br>
+In order to deploy the project on your personal computer,you need <strong>node, npm and nginx server</strong>.<br>
 <strong>1</strong> : To perform the initialization of the libraries and project dependencies,<br>

                        				 cd path/to/dir

                        				 npm install

 <strong>2</strong> : In order to get a webpack bundle, you need to run<br>

                        				 npm run build

-<strong>3</strong>:  If you already have nginx server, you can use only our configuration file from: <br>
+<strong>3</strong>:  If you already have nginx server, you can use our configuration file and source project from: <br>

 						server/conf/nginx.conf

+						server/http/[all]

-					or just start this simple server from:
+		<pre>If you haven't nginx server from different reasons, just start server from:</pre>

 						server/conf/nginx.exe